johndcarmichael/nunjucks-emailer/README.md

 ```

 Then continue to use the package as normal.
 As the typescript server has the domain layer abstracted from the http layer, you can now write the business logic in a domain method as above and then unit test without mocking or sending out actual emails.

+## Setup sync & async
+Depending on the design of your system, you may be ok or not ok with using a blocking form of the setup emailerSetupSync.
+Typically if you are only setting up at 1 point in the app this is a not a problem, but if you are dynamically changing on the fly, you should use `emailerSetupAsync`, it does the same job but asynchronously and returns a promise.
+See the "should initialise correctly" test in "Emailer.spec.ts" file.